huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Simply select the relevant existing entity (or entities) from the list, and then the property that you have chosen to inherit will be displayed as part of the new entity’s metadata.

-### How to configure a Relationship property that inherits multiple properties from another template
+### How to configure a relationship property that inherits multiple properties from another template

 If you would like to configure a **Relationship** property that inherits multiple properties from another template, you can follow the [previously explained process for configuring a basic Relationship property](#) with a few modified or additional steps: